 This is the ideal way to explore the pristine Okavango Delta - moving quietly through the bush at a leisurely pace which makes it easier to spot birds and animals.
 The Okavango is a truly wild place where you can immerse yourself in nature.
 This one-of-a-kind natural phenomenon flows into the Kalahari Desert instead of flowing into the sea like other deltas.

-Our mokoro trip is followed by some time to get comfortable at our next camp, set near the well-known Khwai River.
+Our mokoro trip is followed by some time to get comfortable at our next camp, set in a private concession area of Greater Moremi.
 Then we enjoy dinner at camp and venture into the bush on a nighttime game drive.
 The night drive is an excellent way to sight some of the more elusive nocturnal creatures of Botswana and even catch a hunt.

 Due east, we drive to the Makgadikgadi Pans of Botswana today.
 This is one of the largest salt pans in the world, covering some 30 000 km² of arid terrain.